Watershed project funding

 The MPCA has access to state and federal funding sources to assist with a variety of watershed projects.
 Although the amount of available funds and the eligibility requirements may differ from fund to fund, there are some elements of the system that remain fairly universal.

-MPCA applies annually to the United States Environmental Protection Agency (U.S. EPA) for Clean Water Act, Section 319(h) grant funds.
-A significant portion of the funds provided by U.S. EPA are then competitively awarded (passed through) to local government units (LGUs) and other groups for work on projects that address nonpoint-source water pollution.
+Section 319 grants.
+MPCA applies annually to the U.S. Environmental Protection Agency (U.S. EPA) for Clean Water Act, Section 319(h) grant funds.
+A significant portion of these federal funds are then competitively awarded (passed through) to local government units (LGUs) and other groups for work on projects that address nonpoint-source water pollution.
 Fund availability varies each year.

-The Minnesota State Legislature appropriates funds each biennium (two-year state funding cycle) to the MPCA for Clean Water Partnership projects.
+Clean Water Partnership grants and loans.
+The state Legislature appropriates funds each biennium (two-year state funding cycle) to the MPCA for Clean Water Partnership projects.
 The funds are awarded (passed through) to local government units (LGUs) and other groups for work on projects that address non-point source water pollution.
 Fund availability varies each year.

-Grants are available to groups interested in monitoring the water quality of lakes and/or streams and for groups interested in providing statewide water quality training opportunities.
+- TMDL Surface Water Assessment Grants (SWAG) are available to groups interested in monitoring the water quality of lakes and/or streams and for groups interested in providing statewide water quality training opportunities.

-Grants are available to groups interested in implementing MPCA and US EPA-approved TMDL implementation plans.
+- Minnesota Clean Water Fund (BWSR) - Grants are available to groups interested in implementing MPCA and U.S. EPA-approved TMDL implementation plans.
 The competitive funding process is administered by the Minnesota Board of Water and Soil Resources (BWSR).

 EQuIS (Environmental Quality Information System)